Website for Iowa music of ALL and ANY genres. Showing the wonderful and diverse music our state offers!

 The Englert Theatre, Iowa City’s 100-year-old performing arts venue took it upon itself to craft a sonic tribute celebrating one of the most diverse and culturally vibrant communities in the Midwest.
 By commissioning 31 musicians and bands and handing them the task of creating songs inspired by experiences or impressions of Iowa City, the result is the sprawling Iowa City Song Project, an all-encompassing artistic reaction to the influential community constantly on the frontline of musical expression.
 The album strikingly matches the diverse selection of musical tastes that can be found in Iowa City on a day-to-day basis.
 Perhaps appropriately, a strong selection of grass roots Americana is present here while its oppositions fall more toward the avant-garde side of the spectrum that fit perfectly with the numerous forms of experimentation and forward thinking that springs from a college town.
 With a CD/LP release consisting of twenty stand-alone tracks in addition to eleven more digitally downloadable tunes, the Englert has successfully managed to turn a potentially daunting task into a seamless assembly of songs that merge into a comprehensive representation worthy of this great city. (from a Kelli Sutterman review on the Hoopla website)

+Found this album just from googling for Iowa compilation albums.
 All I could find out about this album is what it says on its BandCamp page.
 It features bands from the eastern half of Iowa, mostly along the indie, alternative, and folk genres.
+It's a charity album to help the victims of a tornado in Henryville, Indiana.

 "As great as I think I am at giving focus to Iowa artists, there is no better way to discover new music than to actually listen to them. well the good folks at Sonic Harvest has given you all a chance to do that in one nice neat little package.
 Featuring 1 track from 30 different bands, all recorded at the now world famous Sound Farm in Jamaica, IA.